 Industry Insight: Elizabeth J. Lane, RPW Design

 In the first of a series of interviews we chat to Elizabeth J. Lane, Partner at RPW Design, an international interior design practice which specialises in hospitality.
-We explore the strengths of small practices, why the best designers know how to listen, and how COVID-19 is changing the hospitality sector
+We explore the strengths of small practices, why the best designers know how to listen,

 Let’s start at the beginning.
 How did you get into interior design?